Ensembl/ensembl-hive/docs/creating_pipelines/dataflow_targets.rst

     },

-Multiple dataflows to the same analysis
+Multiple dataflows to the same Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Reciprocally, an analysis can be the target of several branches coming
+Reciprocally, an Analysis can be the target of several branches coming
-from the same analysis.
+from the same Analysis.
-Here, jobs are created in Beta whenever there is an event on branch #2, in Gamma
+Here, Jobs are created in Beta whenever there is an event on branch #2, in Gamma
 when there is an event on branch #2 or #3, and Delta when there is an event on branch #1.

 .. hive_diagram::